MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 # [Python](#tab/python)

 The `on_message_activity` handler uses the helper method to start or continue the dialog.
-In `on_turn`, we use the bot's state management objects to persist any state changes to storage.
+The `on_turn` method uses the bot's state management objects to persist any state changes to storage.
 The `on_message_activity` method gets called last after other defined handlers are run, such as `on_turn`.
-In this way, we are saving state after the message handler completes but before the turn itself completes.
+In this way, the state is saved after the message handler completes but before the turn itself completes.

 **bots\dialog_bot.py**
 [!code-python[overrides](~/../botbuilder-samples/samples/python/05.multi-turn-prompt/bots/dialog_bot.py?range=39-51&highlight=4-6)]